great-expectations/great_expectations/docs/reference/expectations/result_format.md

 The `result_format` parameter may be either a string or a dictionary which specifies the fields to return in `result`.
   * For string usage, see `result_format` [values and fields](#result_format-values-and-fields).
-  * For dictionary usage, `result_format` which may include the following keys:
+  * For dictionary usage, `result_format` may include the following keys:
     * `result_format`: Sets the fields to return in result.
     * `unexpected_index_column_names`: Defines columns that can be used to identify unexpected results, for example primary key (PK) column(s) or other columns with unique identifiers.
 Supports multiple column names as a list.
     * `return_unexpected_index_query`: When running validations, a query (or a set of indices) will be returned that will